 We are subject to federal and state income taxes in the United States and taxes in foreign jurisdictions in which we operate.
-We have recognized a provision for income taxes for the three months ended March 31, 2020 and a benefit from income taxes for the three months ended March 31, 2019.
+We have recognized a provision for income taxes for the three months ended September 30, 2020 and 2019.
+We have recognized a provision for income taxes for the nine months ended September 30, 2020 and a benefit from income taxes for the nine months ended September 30, 2019.
 We recognize deferred tax assets and liabilities based on temporary differences between the financial reporting and income tax bases of assets and liabilities using statutory rates.
 We regularly assess the need to record a valuation allowance against net deferred tax assets if, based upon the available evidence, it is more likely than not that some or all of the deferred tax assets will not be realized.
-Our valuation allowance against our net deferred tax assets as of March 31, 2020 and December 31, 2019 was immaterial.
+Our valuation allowance against our net deferred tax assets as of September 30, 2020 and December 31, 2019 was immaterial.